The Ultimate Guide to Law Firm Billing Best Practices

 • Using software like Clio Manage to generate draft bills in minutes.

-• Using Automated Bill Reminders in Clio Manage to automatically send Outstanding Balances to your clients and bill recipients based on a schedule you can customize.
+• Using Automated Bill Reminders in Clio Manage to automatically send Outstanding Balances to your clients and bill recipients based on a schedule you can customise.

 • Accepting online or credit card payments to get paid faster.
 Learn more about payments here.